Hessra-Labs/hessra-sdk.rs/README.md

 ## Service Chain Attestation

-For multi-service scenarios, you can use service chain attestation:
+For multi-service scenarios or anyplace you have concrete security boundaries, you can use service chain attestation:

 ```rust
 use hessra_sdk::{ServiceChain, ServiceNode};